Get a free, no obligation personal loan quote with rates as low as 6.99%

 *Please Note: Collection agencies cannot call you on statutory holidays.

-While the laws vary by province, there are certain practices that are not allowed no matter where you live:
+While the laws vary by province, certain practices are not allowed no matter where you live:

 Harassment – Collection agencies cannot speak to you, your family, your friends, your employer or anyone you know in a manner that constitutes as harassment.
 This includes: